 Truffle hunting tours and experiences

 Truffles are very difficult to grow.
 Full stop.
 And they’re even harder to grow on a large scale.
 So many truffle farmers have had to incorporate elements of agri-tourism in their business to diversify their income and future-proof their practice.
 The result?
-A wealth of hands-on experience to educate, entertain and treat guests to the wonders fo the truffle.
+A wealth of hands-on experience to educate, entertain and treat guests to the wonders of the truffle.
 We’ve selected a few great places to go on a truffle hunt and taste this rare fungi for yourself.

 Viva La Truffle, Berrima NSW

 Hosted at Brigid Kennedy’s stunning Berrima property, The Loch, Viva La Truffle will bring together some of the region’s finest truffle producers and chefs for a weekend of exquisite food and wine.
-The two-day fair allows visitors to meet the growers, purchase truffles, attend celebrity chef workshops and indulge in a truffle-inspired meal, washed down with local wine.
+The two-day fair allows visitors to meet the growers, purchase Australian truffles, attend celebrity chef workshops and indulge in a truffle-inspired meal, washed down with local wine.
 The event will be held over the 7th-8th of August, and if you want to make a weekend of it, book a stay in one of the luxurious guest rooms at The Loch.